girot-ethz/ddm/14_3D_Printing_Tutorial.md

 print head reaches to melt the filament.
 Only if the filament is fluid enough, it is printable.
 A little too cold and it does not extrude or has no layer adhesion.
 Too hot, and it flows too fast or blocks the nozzle.
 The average temperature for PLA is 190-220 °C. A special factor is the printing bed.
-The temperature and the material of it define how (and if) the material sticks onto the build plate.
+The temperature and the material of it defines how (and if) the material sticks onto the build plate.
 Only if the friction is high enough, the print will be a success.

 *Print speed*